rampk57/supermarket-datapipline/data_profiling/README.md

 - Based on general profiling, there are three potential dimension on this dataset - Branch, Customer, product.
 - Only two information of customer is captured namely - Customer type and Gender.
 They have 4 unique values.
 Creating them as a dimension doesn't make sense as that table won't be true representation of a customer.
 These four are not the only customers that made the transaction, so representing fact table with only four customers is not a true representation of data.
 - There are 993 products represented here in the 1000 transaction, they can be considered as dimension.
 Though we can't confirm these 7 records with same product line and price as same product, for the sake fo simplicity and data availability, we will consider them as same.
+- We can't confirm that unit price is same across the branches for unique product from the dataset.
+There may be a dynamic pricing, but due to the lack of identifier, we would consider same priced product as single product with same pricing across stores
 - There are 3 branches on three cities , they are a dimension

 ## Addittional findings: